 Andrzej Bartosiewicz of YonConsulting in Poland, noted that the growth of the Internet is a threat to its stability.
 Along with the positives come negatives – including crime.
 “The dark side of the Internet is growing, probably with the same speed as the valuable side of the Internet,” he said.
 He added that the rising complexity of the network of networks also raises serious challenges to stability.
 He said a next generation of automated tools can help automate some processes.
 “In my opinion, the long-term stability of the Internet is based on modernization of the threat detection and, of course ,global cooperation.”

 The workshop was organized by the European Commission, the government of The Netherlands, the Republic of Lithuania, Tama University (Japan) and the Internet Society.

-The UN's video recording of the Taking Stock session can be found at this link:
+The UN’s video recording of the Taking Stock session can be found on this site.

-The UN's official transcript of the Taking Stock workshop can be found at this link:
+The UN’s official transcript of the Taking Stock workshop can be found here.

 – Video recorded from a remote location, captured from the live webstream during IGF-2010 sessions